 - Stroke survivors

-- People with MS and Parkinsons
+- People with MS and Parkinson's

 - Hip/knee replacements

-5 Will It Make You Stronger?
+Will It Make You Stronger?

-The degree that you get stronger will depend on your starting point.
+The degree which you get stronger will depend on your starting point.
 If you are a frail person who has difficulty getting around the house, then I believe the improvements will be better than someone who is more active.

-6 The 60Up TV Commercial
+The 60Up TV Commercial

 Here is one of the TV commercials you may have seen.

-7 Any 60Up Clinical Research?
+Any 60Up Clinical Research?

 The company has said they have an ongoing clinical study.
 So far, the results of that investigation have not been published in medical journals.
 So we don't know how well it works.
 Also unknown is who it works best with.
 On the website, it's said 60 Up “builds new neural connections.”
 Without research, this claim is difficult to prove.